Mu-L/cpplint/CONTRIBUTING.rst

 Thanks for your interest in contributing to cpplint.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.
-If you need some ideas, you may check out some of the tasks below:

-* Reducing interference with other popular tools
-* Update cpplint for modern python versions
-  * Converting setup.py to a pyproject.toml
-* Porting cpplint to other environments
-  * Making tests, especially clitest, work on Windows
-* Complete tickets in our `issue tracker <https://github.com/cpplint/cpplint/issues>`_

-Here are some contributions you probably shouldn't make:
+However, here are some contributions you probably shouldn't make:

 * Drastic reorganization
   * Making the code conform to Google's Python style guidelines
 * Features that could be regarded as a security vulnerability

+If you need some ideas, you may check out some of the tasks in our `issue tracker <https://github.com/cpplint/cpplint/issues>`_.

 Development
 -----------